ui-schema/ui-schema/CONTRIBUTING.md

 By committing your code/creating a pull request to this repository you agree to release the code under the [MIT License](LICENSE) attached to the repository and to adhere to the [CODE_OF_CONDUCT](CODE_OF_CONDUCT.md).

 Questions?
-Feel free to open discussions or join the [slack channel](https://join.slack.com/t/ui-schema/shared_invite/zt-smbsybk5-dFIRLEPCJerzDwtycaA71w)!
+Feel free to open discussions or join the [discord channel](https://discord.gg/MAjgpwnm36)!